emirates visa bank statement requirement 2026

 Not every visa type requires financial proof.
 Here’s a quick breakdown:

-• Tourist Visa (30 or 60 days): Usually requires a bank statement or sponsor’s financial proof.
+• Tourist Visa (30 Days or 60 Days): Usually requires a bank statement or sponsor’s financial proof.

-• Transit Visa (48 or 96 hours): Typically does not require a bank statement.
+• Transit Visa (48 Hours or 96 Hours): Typically does not require a bank statement.

-• Business/Investor Visa: Requires detailed financial documentation.
+• Business Visa /Investor Visa: Requires detailed financial documentation.

 Tips to Avoid Rejection Due to Financial Documents